zama-ai/concrete-ml/docs/developer-guide/onnx_pipeline.md

 Once an ONNX model is imported, it is converted to a `NumpyModule`, then to a `QuantizedModule` and, finally, to an FHE circuit.
 However, as the diagram shows, it is perfectly possible to stop at the `NumpyModule` level if you just want to run the torch model as NumPy code without doing quantization.

 {% hint style="info" %}
-Note that if you keep the obtained `NumpyModule` without quantizing it with Post Training Quantization (PTQ), it will not be convertible to FHE since the Concrete stack requires operators to use integers for computations.
-{% endhint %}

-The `NumpyModule` stores the ONNX model that it interprets.
-The interpreter works by going through the ONNX graph in [topological order](https://en.wikipedia.org/wiki/Topological_sorting), and storing the intermediate results as it goes.
-To execute a node, the interpreter feeds the required inputs - taken either from the model inputs or the intermediate results - to the NumPy implementation of each ONNX node.

-## Calibration

-Calibration is the process of executing the `NumpyModule` with a representative set of data, in floating point.
-It allows to compute statistics for all the intermediate tensors used in the network to determine quantization parameters.

-{% hint style="info" %}
 Note that the `NumpyModule` interpreter currently [supports the following ONNX operators](../deep-learning/onnx_support.md#supported-operators).
 {% endhint %}

-## Quantization

-Quantization is the process of converting floating point weights, inputs and activations to integer, according to the quantization parameters computed during Calibration.

-Initializers (model trained parameters) are quantized according to `n_bits` and passed to the Post Training Quantization (PTQ) process.

-During the PTQ process, the ONNX model stored in the `NumpyModule` is interpreted and calibrated using `ONNX_OPS_TO_QUANTIZED_IMPL` dictionary, which maps ONNX operators (e.g. Gemm) to their quantized equivalent (e.g. QuantizedGemm).
-For more information on implementing these operations, please see the [FHE compatible op-graph section](fhe-op-graphs.md).

-Quantized operators are then used to create a `QuantizedModule` that, similarly to the `NumpyModule`, runs through the operators to perform the quantized inference with integers-only operations.

-That `QuantizedModule` is then compilable to FHE if the intermediate values conform to the 8 bits precision limit of the Concrete stack.

 ## Inspecting the ONNX models